FELIXKAGIMUSAMUEL/Students/README.md

 ## Credits

-- This project was developed by Nankunda Natalie, Kahunde Queen Anita, Ahereza Molian, Tayebwa Richie and Kagimu Felix Samuel (https://github.com/FELIXSAMUELKAGIMU).
+- This project was developed by Nankunda Natalie, Ahereza Molian, Kahunde Queen Anita, Tayebwa Richie and Kagimu Felix Samuel (https://github.com/FELIXSAMUELKAGIMU).
+Thank you.